caiosantosf/Cineplayers2Letterboxd/README.md

-A scraper for cineplayers.com users
+A scraper for cineplayers.com users.